1995: The Year the Future Began

-In 1995: The Year the Future Began (forthcoming), Campbell draws on a variety of interviews, oral histories, memoirs, archival collections, and contemporaneous news reports to presenta a vivid, detail-rich portrait of a memorable twelve months.
+In 1995: The Year the Future Began, Campbell draws on a variety of interviews, oral histories, memoirs, archival collections, and contemporaneous news reports to present a vivid, detail-rich portrait of a memorable twelve months.

 The book offers fresh interpretations of the decisive moments of 1995, including the appearence of the Internet and the World Wide Web in the mainstream of American life; the bombing at Oklahoma City, the deadliest attack of domestic terrorism in U.S. history; the sensational “Trial of the Century,” at which O.J.
 Simpson faced charges of double murder; the U.S.-brokered negotiations at Dayton, Ohio, which ended the Bosnian War, Europe’s most vicious conflict since the time of the Nazis; and the first encounters at the White House between Bill Clinton and Monica Lewinsky, a liaison that culminated in a stunning scandal and the spectacle of the president’s impeachment and trial.

-As Campbell demonstrates in 1995: The Year the Future Began, the year was one of surpassing exceptionality, a watershed at the cusp of the millennium.
-The effects of the pivotal moments of 1995 reverberate still.
+As Campbell demonstrates in 1995, the year was one of surpassing exceptionality, a watershed at the cusp of the millennium.
+And the effects of the pivotal moments of 1995 reverberate still.